 Benefits of physical therapy

 - Return to good posture and body mechanics

 - Improved flexibility, strength and endurance

 - Sports specific training

 How can physical therapy get my child back in the game?

-If your child experiences an athletic injury, it can be hard to determine when to allow him or her to return to full participation.
+According to a sports medicine doctor, if your child experiences an athletic injury, it can be hard to determine when to allow him or her to return to full participation.
 Parents take pride in watching their children succeed in athletics, and face a difficult dilemma when there is an injury.
 How soon should you let them back on the field, unsure of whether their young bodies are ready to handle the stress of their sport?
 Should you keep them on the sideline and worry that they are missing the chance to have fun and develop along with their peers?